Generalized BSDE With 2-Reflecting Barriers and Stochastic Quadratic Growth: Abstract

 \section{Abstract}

-In this paper we study the existence of a solution for one-dimensional generalized backward stochastic differential equation (GBSDE for short) with two reflecting barriers under weak assumptions on the coefficients.
-In particular, we construct a maximal solution for such a GBSDE when the terminal condition $\xi$ is only ${\cal F}_T-$measurable and the driver $f$ is continuous with general growth with respect to the variable $y$ and stochastic quadratic growth with respect to the variable $z$ without assuming any $P-$integrability conditions.
-The proof of our main result is based on a comparison theorem, an exponential change and an approximation technique.
+We study the existence of a solution for a one-dimensional generalized backward stochastic differential equation with two reflecting barriers (GRBSDE for short) under assumptions on the input data which are weaker than that on the current literature.
+In particular, we construct a maximal solution for such a GRBSDE when the terminal condition $\xi$ is only ${\cal F}_T-$measurable and the driver $f$ is continuous with general growth with respect to the variable $y$ and stochastic quadratic growth with respect to the variable $z$ without assuming any $P-$integrability conditions.

-Finally, we give applications of our result to the Dynkin game problem as well as to the American game option.
-We prove the existence of a saddle-point for this game under weaker conditions in a general setting.
+The work is suggested by the interest the results might have in Dynkin game problem and American game option.